SoK: Anti-Facial Recognition Technology: Facial Recognition: Terminology, Design Stages and Deployment

-\para{$\crc{3}$ Training feature extractor.} The crucial element of DNN-based FR systems is the feature extractor used to compute facial features from an image.
+\para{Stage $\crc{3}$: training a feature extractor $\mathcal{F}$}.
+The crucial element of DNN-based FR systems is the feature extractor $\mathcal{F}$ used to compute facial features from an image.
 To achieve accurate recognition, the computed feature vectors must be highly similar for photos of the same person, but sufficiently dissimilar across photos of different people.
-To enable this behavior, most existing FR systems adopt the training methodology proposed by~\cite{facenet} in 2015: adding an {\em extra} loss function during model training to directly optimize for large separations between different faces in the feature space.
-Followup works explore alternative loss functions and model architectures to further improve the accuracy of FR systems ({e.g.},~\cite{arcface,cosface,magface}).
+To enable this behavior, most existing FR systems adopt the training methodology proposed by~\cite{facenet} in 2015: adding an {\em extra} loss function during $\mathcal{F}$ training to directly optimize for large separations between different faces in the feature space.
+Followup works explore alternative loss functions and architectures to further improve the accuracy of FR systems ({e.g.},~\cite{arcface,cosface,magface}).

-To maximize efficacy, the feature extractor is generally trained on millions of labeled face images.
+To maximize efficacy, $\mathcal{F}$ is generally trained on millions of labeled face images.
 Extensive resources are required to both collect and label a large face dataset and to actually train the model.
-As a result, many FR practitioners, including large companies~\cite{amazon_cus} and government agencies~\cite{gao_2020,gao_2021}, opt to purchase or license a well-trained feature extractor from tech companies ({e.g.\/}~\cite{idemia, clearview, azure, amazon_rek, megvii, sensetime, yitu, cloudwalk}).
+As a result, many FR practitioners, including large companies~\cite{amazon_cus} and government agencies~\cite{gao_2020,gao_2021}, opt to purchase or license a well-trained feature extractor ({e.g.\/}~\cite{idemia, clearview, azure, amazon_rek, megvii, sensetime, yitu, cloudwalk}).
+We refer to images used in stage $\crc{3}$ as {\em training images}.

-\para{$\crc{4}$ Reference database creation.} FR systems need a large database of known (or labeled) faces in order to match unknown (unlabeled) faces to their true identities.
-As a result, FR systems build a reference database of people they want to recognize, by first collecting and preprocessing labeled face images of these individuals, and then passing them to the feature extractor to obtain feature vectors.
-The reference database stores the corresponding feature vector and identity pairs~\cite{ aws_rekognition, clearview_explained, megvii_explained}.
+\looseness=-1\para{Stage $\crc{4}$: creating a reference database $\mathbf{D}$.} FR systems need a large database of known (labeled) faces in order to identify unknown (unlabeled) faces.
+As a result, FR operators must build a reference database $\mathbf{D}$ of people they want to recognize, by first collecting and preprocessing labeled face images of these individuals, and then passing them to $\mathcal{F}$ to obtain feature vectors.
+The reference database holds the (feature vector, identity) pairs~\cite{ aws_rekognition, clearview_explained, megvii_explained}.
+We refer to images used in stage $\crc{4}$ as {\em reference images}.